Blog

 When you schedule a professional AC tune-up, you’re investing in more than just a quick filter change.
 A trained technician performs a detailed check-up to make sure every part of your system is working correctly and efficiently.
 Knowing what this service includes helps you understand its value and ensures you’re getting a comprehensive inspection.

-A Full System Inspection
+A Top-to-Bottom System Check

 The first thing a technician will do is a complete visual inspection of your entire AC system, both inside and out.
 They’ll check the indoor unit (the evaporator) and the outdoor unit (the condenser), looking for any signs of wear, damage, or potential problems.
 This includes cleaning the condenser and evaporator coils, which can get caked with dirt and debris over time.
 Clean coils are essential because they help your system cool more effectively and use less energy.
 The technician will also inspect electrical connections, capacitors, and fan motors to ensure everything is safe and secure.
 This thorough check is the foundation of good air conditioning services.